 Figure 2.12.
 Nitrate Concentrations, Merritt’s Mill Pond, 2007–11 (Barrios 2011)

-Over the monitoring period, median nitrate+nitrite concentrations in Jackson Blue Spring have ranged from 3.1 to 3.40 mg/L. Over the most recent 10-year period of record used for the TMDL development, the median nitrate+nitrite concentration in Jackson Blue Spring was 3.3 mg/L.
+Over the monitoring period, median nitrate+nitrite concentrations in Jackson Blue Spring have ranged from 3.1 to 3.40 mg/L. Over the most recent 10-year period of record used for TMDL development, the median nitrate+nitrite concentration in Jackson Blue Spring was 3.3 mg/L.

 Over the same monitoring period as Jackson Blue Spring, the median nitrate+nitrite concentrations in the samples representing Merritts Mill Pond (mainly from springs) have ranged from 1.85 to 2.9 mg/L. Over the recent 10-year period, the median nitrate+nitrite concentration for Merritts Mill Pond was 2.2 mg/L.